|site search by freefind||advanced|

 The fact is that there really IS no "correct" way to say essiac.
 Depending on which region of the country you are from, you may pronounce it differently.

-'Essiac' is Rene Caisse's last name spelled backwards.
-Rene Caisse is known for spreading the use of the tea throughout many people and also for working on improving the formula over the years.
+The word "essiac" came to be because it is Rene Caisse's last name spelled backwards.
+Rene Caisse is known for spreading the use of the tea throughout many people and also for working on improving the formula over the years via research studies.

 The most common essiac pronunciation is S-E-ack (The letter "S" like you would say in the alphabet, followed by the letter "E" like you would say in the alphabet, followed by 'ack' prounounced like "hack" but without the 'h.'